 - Lastly add the sugar-free chocolate chips and chopped hazelnuts.

-- Refrigerate the cookie dough for at least 20 minutes before baking.
+- Refrigerate the cookie dough for a minimum of one hour before baking.

 - Line your cookie sheet with parchment paper.

-- Add your cookie dough to the cookie dough by using a tablespoonful
+- Add your cookie dough to the cookie dough by using a small cookie scoop or tablespoon.

 - Slightly flatten the cookies and bake for 10-12 minutes. (you do not want to over bake these)